 The project study area encompasses an area that generally extends from S. Boylan Avenue to S. Harrington Street from W. Morgan Street to W. South Street along the Boylan Wye.
 The area includes residential, industrial, and commercial land uses, as well as a National Register Historic District.
 The Depot Historic District contains the city's only significant collection of buildings related to the heyday of railroad transportation and shipping in Raleigh.
 West Street forms the western boundary of this Historic District from Martin Street on the north to Cabarrus Street on the south.

-A public workshop for the project was held on March 6, 2013 to seek initial public input on the proposed alternatives.
+The City held a public workshop for the project on March 6, 2013 to seek initial public input on the proposed alternatives.

 - Railroad over West Street-Exhibit A